KNowledgeOnWebScale/dataflow-visualization/README.md

 will be
 drawn inside a box of 50 by 100 (so in this case, you can expect a height of 50).

+#### In the simulation creation page, when loading example 1 and clicking convert, I just see a button 'Step 0'.
+Shouldn't I see more buttons (one per configuration)?

+Yes, you should see more buttons (you should see a button for step 0 to step 4).
+Some people reported this bug, this is an unresolved issue ([#138](https://github.com/KNowledgeOnWebScale/dataflow-visualization/issues/138)).

 ## License

 This project is licensed under the terms of the MIT License.
 See [LICENSE.md](LICENSE.md) for details.